1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 7. Do crypto assets qualify as deposits and, if so, are they covered by deposit insurance and/or segregation of funds?

 Deposit products under the Corporations Act are any deposit-taking facility made available by an ADI under the Banking Act in the course of its banking business.
-To date, generally, it has been the case that crypto assets do not qualify as deposit products and wallets holding cryptocurrency are therefore not covered by deposit insurance.
-The Australian banking regulatory regime practically only applies to entities that deal in fiat currency and is not currently designed to support entities that deal exclusively in crypto assets (particularly crypto assets that are commodities or utilities and do not have the traditional function of money) and it would be practically difficult to meet the requirements of the banking regime.
+While the RBA governor has suggested that stablecoins should be treated like deposits, to date, it has been the case that crypto assets do not qualify as deposit products and wallets holding cryptocurrency are therefore not covered by deposit insurance.
+The Australian banking regulatory regime practically only applies to entities that deal in ﬁat currency and is not currently designed to support entities that deal exclusively in crypto assets (particularly crypto assets that are commodities or utilities and do not have the traditional function of money) and it would be practically diﬃcult to meet the requirements of the banking regime.

 Australia’s regulatory framework (including how this relates to digital assets, payments, stored value and custody) is under review.
 It is anticipated that there will be recommendations that will impact how crypto assets and crypto asset-adjacent services are treated by regulators.